 Root rot fungus is caused by decomposers, that live within the soil.
 Their job is to decompose dead and dying roots, as well as any other organic matter.
 Decomposition is typically something wanted and needed, however, with the number of dead roots increasing this year due to drowned out roots, the trees living roots are being attacked by fungus.

 When trees are weakened, the roots are the first component that must be restored for future growth.
-Here is what you can do to strengthen your tree roots:
+Here is what you can do to strengthen your tree root treatments:

-- Compost teas – is a treatment connecting the beneficial soil life to the root system
+- Compost teas – is a tree treatment connecting the beneficial soil life to the root system

 - Fall fertilization – is fertilization using soil injected iron that can improve color and reverse chlorosis (a lack of colorful leaves)